lawrencesim/templatize-python/README.md

 ## Functions

 Functions are evaluated to determine the returned value.
 All functions are given the input parameters `self` and `root`.
-The context of the `self` will be the context of the data-binding dictionary where it resides (called as if a class function).
+The variable `self` will be the context of the data-binding dictionary where it resides (called as if a class function), and `root` will be the full/root data-binding dictionary.

-As the behavior of the function depends on what is returned, it may be used in a variety of contexts.
+As the behavior of the function depends on what is returned, it may be used in a variety of contexts, such as using the function output as a section or list.

 &nbsp; *Template:*